chadrosenquist/logging-test-case/README.md

 ###tests/loggingtestcase_tests.py

 This module tests class `LoggingTestCase`.
 It uses `subprocess.check_output` to run each test case one at a time, capturing the output.
-The output is examined to verify it is correct.
+The output is examined to verify it is correct.  `loggingtestcase_tests.py` run tests in module `simpleloggingtests.py`.

 Even though automated tests are included, it is still a good idea to run the manual tests and visually look at the output of each test case.